 We would like to acknowledge and thank all of our customers and stakeholders for their efforts in helping us understand what is important to customers connected to our gas network both now and into the future.

 GAAR Fact Sheets

 We recognise that there are a number of processes associated with the GAAR process that are highly technical and cover off on concepts that our customers and stakeholder may not be familiar with.
 To help avoid confusion and be transparent in the GAAR process, we have developed two fact sheets that summarise the key information about the GAAR and how we are engaging with customers and stakeholders during the regulatory review process:

-If you would like to know more about our customer and stakeholder and engagement program or the GAAR process in general, please contact us at: GAAR2018@ausnetservices.com.au.
+If you would like to know more about our customer and stakeholder and engagement program or the GAAR process, please email us at: GAAR2018@ausnetservices.com.au.